 Luckily, there’s an easy solution to help you stop overspending.
 It’s called the envelope method budget.

-The envelope method uses (you guessed it!) envelopes to categorize your spending money for the month.
+The cash envelope system uses (you guessed it!) envelopes to categorize your spending money for the month.
 You label the envelopes for different spending categories and place cash inside.
 Once the cash in the specific envelope is gone, you can’t spend on that category anymore.

 For example, you bring home $4,000 a month.
 So your envelope system could look like this: